cjy513203427/IADBE/README.md

 researchers with a ready-to-use industrial anomaly detection platform.
 The platform should be able to reproduce and identify previous research, be bug free and easy to deploy.

-# 📦 Installation [Linux(Ubuntu22/20), Windows(Win11/10)]
+# 📦 Installation
+Tested on Linux (Ubuntu22/20), Windows (Win11/10)✅

 IADBE offers two ways to install the library: Conda and Docker.
 Use Conda if you want to make changes to dependencies and work in dev mode.
-Use Docker if you want to copy our environment(python, torch...) exactly.
-We assume that you have installed the nvidia driver and CUDA.
+Use Docker if you want to copy our environment(python, torch...) exactly. ⚠️We assume that you have installed the nvidia driver and CUDA.
 Otherwise, you can train on CPU.

 <details>
 <summary>Install from Conda</summary>